What is the Head-End, within an APS (Automatic Protection Switching) System?

 The head-end of a protection group is the end where the bridge process is located.
-In the case where traffic is protected in both directions of transmission, the head-end process is present at every end of the protection group.
+If traffic is protected in both directions of transmission, the head-end process is present at every end of the protection group.

-NOTE: Whenever people are discussing the head-end of an APS system, they will sometimes use the alternative term source-node.
+NOTE: Whenever people discuss the head-end of an APS system, they will sometimes use the alternative term source-node.

 ITU-T G.808 Defines the Source-Node as:

 The node at the Ingress to a protected domain, where a normal traffic signal may be bridged to the protection transport entity.

 In Figure 1, we show a drawing of a Protection Group.

 If we were to look closely at the Normal Traffic Signal (within Figure 1), we would see that the Head-end is the first component that the Normal Traffic Signal passes through as it enters the Protection Group.

 Automatic Protection Switching typically uses one of two types of Bridges.

 We will discuss each of these bridges below.

 The Permanent Bridge – (for the 1+1 Protection Switching Architecture)